 Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company, directly or indirectly, including any Director (whether executive or otherwise) of the Company.
-The Chief Executive Officer of the Company during the financial year, Mr Vito Giudice, was a senior executive of Ansvar Insurance Limited and received no remuneration from the Company.
-Directors' fees incurred during the financial year amounted to \$107,000 (2016: \$107,000).
+The Chief Executive Officers of the Company, Mr Vito Giudice until 25 February 2018 and Mr Warren Hutcheon with effect from 26 February 2018, were senior executives of Ansvar Insurance Limited and received no remuneration from the Company.
+Directors' fees incurred during the financial year amounted to \$112,000 (2018: \$117,000).